blap/GALI/README.md

 ## 4. Contributing
-We welcome contributions from the research community to improve the effeicency of SelfExtend.
+We welcome contributions from the research community to improve the effeicency of GALI.
 If you have any idea or would like to report a bug, please open an issue or submit a pull request.

 ## 5. License
 The code is released under the MIT License.